-Working with your supervisor will be key to your success as a Peer Mentor.
+Working with your supervisor is key to your success as a Peer Mentor.
 Your supervisor will provide you with information about the program as well as expectations for your role.

-Listed below are some topics to be sure to discuss with your supervisor at the beginning of the semester.
+Listed below are some topics to discuss with your supervisor at the beginning of the semester.
 Some topics will be revisited regularly during your time as a mentor.